xtermjs/xterm.js/README.md

 ## Browser Support

 Since xterm.js is typically implemented as a developer tool, only modern browsers are supported officially.
-Here is a list of the versions we aim to support:

-- Chrome latest
-- Edge latest
-- Firefox latest
-- Safari latest
-- IE11
+Specifically the latest versions of *Chrome*, *Edge*, *Firefox* and *Safari*.

 Xterm.js works seamlessly in [Electron](https://electronjs.org/) apps and may even work on earlier versions of the browsers, these are the versions we strive to keep working.